goharbor/community/proposals/new/Robot-Account-2.md

 2. Do not support add a robot account into a project as a member to get the permission suite(Role binding).
 3. Do not support customize the pre-defined scope.
 4. Do not support update level of robot account, like from project level to system level.
+5. Do not support system level operations with robot account.

 ## Personas and User Stories